dciabrin/ngdevkit/README-mingw.md

      command via WSL's [interoperability wrapper][interop].

    * The GnGeo emulator is a native Windows GUI application.
-You can call it from both Linux and Windows and don't need a X server to run it.
-You also gget all the advantage of native application, like for example hardware-accelerated OpenGL pixel shaders.
+You can call it from both Linux and Windows and don't need an X server to run it on.
+You also get all the advantage of native application, like for example hardware-accelerated OpenGL pixel shaders.